DJFPaul/grandMA2-Chataigne-Module/README.md

 ### The Dynamic and Static config sections.

-1. In the Dynamic section you configre Faders and Buttons to request in relativity to the **Active Page**.
+1. In the Dynamic section you configure Faders and Buttons to request in relativity to the **Active Page**.
      <img width="456" height="162" alt="image" src="https://github.com/user-attachments/assets/e31fc6bb-538f-45d9-8b6c-a3fd86dca0df" />

      - **Active Page:**